Check csv-values

 --delimiter DELIMITER

 --filename FILENAME Path to CSV file.
-This is mutually exclusive with -u /
+Mutually exclusive with --url.

 --newline NEWLINE CSV newline.
 When reading input from the CSV, if